RISHIKEsH12321/MAD24_P01_Team3/README.md

 ### Notification / Reminder (Rishikesh)
 - Notify the user 1 day before the event on the calendar

+### QR Code Generator And Scanner (Rishikesh)
+- Generates a QR code and displays it.
+- Allows other users to scan it and make their own local copy of the event

 ### Post Collaboration with Multiple Users (Yong Shyan)
 - Allows multiple users to edit the same post